jajberni/BreederMap/README.md

-# BreederMap
+# Breeder Map
-QGIS plug-in that creates a field layout for a typical row-column breeder's trial
+Breeder Map is a QGIS plugin for assisting with the processing and extraction of field phenomics data.